ocf/ocfweb/ocfweb/docs/docs/staff/procedures/vhost.md

 new DNS requests.
 This email should be sent to hostmaster@nic.berkeley.edu and sm+vhost@ocf.berkeley.edu.

+**Make sure to include the name and CalLink OID of the requesting RSO.**

 Answers to the following questions (provided by the requestor of the subdomain) should be sent to the University hostmaster along with the DNS request itself.
-1. The purpose of the hostname, who will be using it, and its relationship to the university's mission
+1. The purpose of the hostname and who will be using it

 2. A responsible contact for the hostname